Peter & the Wolf (2006 film): Production and distribution

 Peter & the Wolf was a multinational production.
 The main producers were UK production company BreakThru Films, and the co-producers were Se-ma-for Studios in Łódź, Poland and Storm Studios, based in Oslo, Norway.
 Additionally TV UNAM (XHUNAM-TV Mexico) and ArchAngel SA (Switzerland) participated in its production.
-All of the puppet animation was completed in Łódź with a mainly Polish crew.
+All of the puppet animation was completed in Łódź with a mainly Polish crew and scenography by Marek Skrobecki.
 Special effect shots were made at Se-Ma-For Studios in Poland by a team run by VFX Supervisor Kamil and Artur Zicz VFX Coordinator of the show.
 Later in the process when film delivery was already severely delayed, part of the VFX was also done at Storm Studios in Oslo.
 Detailed use of car makes including the 1962 GAZ-21 Volga are referenced throughout the film.

 The film is based on the story of Peter and the Wolf as set to the music Sergei Prokofiev in 1936.
 Unlike the usual version of Prokofiev's work, the film has no narrator but relies on music and images to tell the story.
 A new recording of Prokofiev's music was made to accompany the cinema and television release.
 The recording was made by the Philharmonia Orchestra and conducted by Mark Stephenson.

 The film was made at Se-ma-for Studios in Łódź, Poland, between February and August 2006.
 Digital post production was done at Storm Studios in Oslo, Norway.
 The live premiere was held on 29 September 2006 at the Royal Albert Hall in London, accompanied by the Philharmonia Orchestra.
 Since then the film has toured with both live and recorded accompaniment around Britain (7 October 2006 Bradford Animation Festival, 23 December 2006 Cadogen Hall, London, 17 February 2007 Exeter Animation Festival, Exeter) Hong Kong (HK Cultural Centre Concert Hall) and Australia (Perth International Festival, Australia).
 The British television premiere was shown on Channel 4 on Christmas Eve 2006 and was accompanied by pre-recorded music performed by the Philharmonia Orchestra.

 The film received its North American premiere on 25 July 2007 at the Mann Center for the Performing Arts.
 This was a live performance accompanied by the Philadelphia Orchestra with an audience of approximately 9,000 people.
 The film was broadcast in the U.S. on PBS's Great Performances series on 26 March 2008.

 In January 2009, the National Youth Orchestra of Ireland presented the film with live orchestral accompaniment to a packed house at the Helix in Dublin.
 The reaction from the audience was ecstatic.